Johnny Depp: Heard related litigations

 In 2018, Depp brought a libel lawsuit in the UK against News Group Newspapers (NGN), publishers of The Sun, over an April 2018 article titled "GONE POTTY How Can J K Rowling be "genuinely happy" casting wife beater Johnny Depp in the new Fantastic Beasts film?".
 The case had a highly publicized trial in July 2020, with both Depp and Heard testifying for several days.
+Depp's lawyer, David Sherborne, said that Heard had "blatantly lied" in her evidence while NGN's lawyer, Sasha Wass, said that "all the evidence in [the] case and all the supporting evidence of the incidents of violence" leave "no doubt that Mr. Depp regularly and systematically abused his wife".

-In November 2020, the High Court of Justice ruled that 12 of the 14 incidents of violence claimed by Heard were "substantially true".
-The court rejected Depp's claim of a hoax and accepted that the allegations Heard had made against Depp had damaged her career and activism.
-Following the verdict, Depp resigned from the Fantastic Beasts franchise, after being asked to do so by its production company, Warner Bros.
+In November 2020, the High Court of Justice ruled that 12 of the 14 incidents of physical violence alleged by NGN occurred and that in three of them, Depp had put Heard "in fear of her life".
+The court rejected Depp's claim of a hoax as well as his characterization of Heard as a "gold-digger".
+On the other hand, the court found that the characterization of Depp as a "wife beater" by The Sun was "substantially true".
+Following the verdict, Depp resigned from the Fantastic Beasts franchise after being asked to do so by its production company, Warner Bros.

-Depp appealed the verdict, with his lawyers accusing Heard of not following through on a promise to donate her divorce settlement to charity contrary to her testimony.
+Depp appealed the verdict, with his lawyers accusing Heard of not following through on a pledge to donate her divorce settlement to charity, contrary to her testimony.
 Depp's lawyers also asserted that Heard's donation testimony had significantly influenced the judge's view of Heard.
-In response, Heard's legal team stated that she had not yet donated the full amount due to the financial burden of the lawsuits against her by Depp.
-Depp's appeal to overturn the verdict was rejected by the England and Wales Court of Appeal in March 2021, with the Court of Appeal stating: “We do not accept that there is any ground for believing that the judge may have been influenced by any such general perception...In the first place, he does not refer to her charitable donation at all in the context of his central findings...On the contrary, he only mentions it in a very particular context...and after he had already reached his conclusions in relation to the 14 incidents.”.
+In response, Heard's legal team stated that she had not yet finished paying her pledged donation due to the financial burden of the lawsuits against her by Depp and that Depp was using this to "divert attention from the UK Court's findings relating to allegations of Mr. Depp committing domestic abuse and violence".
+Depp's appeal to overturn the verdict was rejected by the England and Wales Court of Appeal in March 2021, with the Court concluding: